Nourishing Brain Health and Recovery

 About Our Work

-Located in St. Johns, Newfoundland, we create new rehabilitation treatments that repair the brain and restore lost functions.
+Located in St. Johns, Newfoundland, we create and test new rehabilitation treatments that repair the brain and restore lost function.
 This research will lead to new treatments that promote recovery in stroke and multiple sclerosis: two of the most common neurological disorders in Canada.

 Creating new treatments that restore health and repair the brain